-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist See Covered Medical and Hospital Benefits Chart in the Summary of Benefits Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: See Covered Medical and Hospital Benefits Chart in the Summary of Benefits For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc; not associated with surgery; and not associated with pregnancy.
+Abdominal aortic aneurysm screening

+A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist

+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

+You pay a \$25 copay for this preventive screening.

+Acupuncture for chronic low back pain

+Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:

+For the purpose of this benefit, chronic low back pain is defined as:

+- lasting 12 weeks or longer;

+- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc;

+- not associated with surgery; and

+- not associated with pregnancy.

 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.

 Treatment must be discontinued if the patient is not improving or is regressing.

+Provider Requirements:

-Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:
+Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.

-Services that are covered for you
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel

+You pay a \$20 copay for each Medicare-covered Acupuncture treatment.

+You pay a \$20 copay for each supplemental Non-Medicare Acupuncture treatment.

+You pay a \$50 copay for each Medicare-covered Acupuncture treatment.

+You pay a 45% coinsurance for each supplemental Non-Medicare Acupuncture treatment.

+may furnish acupuncture if they meet all applicable state requirements and have: